-I single parent twelve year old Thomas and seventeen year old Lillian and parenthood is my work and art.
+I single parent thirteen year old Thomas and seventeen year old Lillian and parenthood is my work and art.
 Something within was awakened when these two joined me.
 Thomas and Lillian were the catalyst to opening my heart and sharing the message of love.

 My first self-help memoir, “D iz for Different – One Woman’s Journey to Acceptance“, touches on my nearly ten year marriage, becoming parent to one with special needs, and ultimately becoming a single parent to both kids when Thomas was one year old.